CDCgov/cfa-mkdocs-template/README.md

 - `docs/index.md`: You will always want an `index.md`.
 You can add other `.md`s under `docs/`.
 - [optional] `docs/javascript/katex.js`: Provides math rendering.

 The Python dependencies are in `requirements.txt`.
-For example, if you are using poetry, you could run:
+For example, if you are using [uv](https://docs.astral.sh/uv), you could run:

-    poetry add --group mkdocs $(cat requirements.txt)
+    uv add --dev $(cat requirements.txt)

 There is no need to keep this file in your repo.